spepler/shell-extras/_episodes/06a-environment-variables.md

 - "Explain how the shell uses the `PATH` variable to search for executables"
 - "Read the value of an existing variable"
 - "Create new variables and change their values"
+- "Understand child process and the export of variables"
 keypoints:
 - "Shell variables are by default treated as strings"
 - "The `PATH` variable defines the shell's search path"
 - "Variables are assigned using \"`=`\" and recalled using the variable's name prefixed by \"`$`\""
+- "Only exported variables make it into the environment of child processes"
 ---

 The shell is just a program, and like other programs, it has variables.